geographyclub/weather-streamer/README.md

 ## Introduction

-Weather-streamer is my collection of scripts to download and publish weather data.
+A project to download and stream weather data online.

 ## Files